Great Escapes: A Guide to the Best Trips for People with ADHD

 Book a quiet hotel room.
 Live music, vending machines, ice machines – hotels are full of sounds.
 For those with ADHD who have sleep difficulties, this could mean a vacation without a good night’s rest.
 When you make your reservation, specify that you want a room far from elevators, ice machines, pools, and restaurants.
 As an added precaution, pack earplugs or noise-cancellation headsets so that you can fall asleep, no matter what’s happening outside your door.

 Check out your new turf.
 Examine your new surroundings before you settle in.
 Consider ways to make the environment work for you.
 Identify where you can keep your medication.
 Where can you keep your wallet?
 Your travel documents?
 Your clothes?
 If necessary, rearrange furniture, closets, desktops, so that the arrangement works best for you.

 Give yourself extra time.
 For those with ADHD, time can be difficult to manage.
 But schedules play an important role in a vacation.
 Hotels charge for late check-outs.
 And airlines and cruises often require early check-ins — arrive late, and you could miss your whole trip.

 Stay on schedule.
 Use watches with alarms and digital apps.
 If you’re traveling with your family, designate a timekeeper for your group.
 Set goals and plan where you want to be by when.
 Avoid arriving at the last minute to allow for unforeseen events, like traffic, and spur-of-the-moment meal stops.
-Visit websites such as MapQuest or AAA to estimate travel time.
+Use Google Maps to estimate travel time.